 Joseph lives in New Jersey with his wife, Debbie and has four children; Frank, Joseph Jr., Robert, and Brittany.

-During his time as a millwright apprentice, Cavanaugh attended the New York District Council of Carpenters Labor Technical College and upon completion; he competed in the New York City and New York State Apprentice Contest where he finished in first place.
-In order to pass along the skills and positive attitude he garnered through the years, Cavanaugh decided to become an evening instructor at the Labor Technical College until the implementation of the day program.
+Michael began his career as a millwright apprentice at the New York District Council of Carpenters Labor Technical College.
+Upon completion, he competed in the New York City and New York State Apprentice Contest where he finished in first place.
+In order to pass along the skills and positive attitude he garnered through the years, Michael decided to become an evening instructor at the Labor Technical College.

-In 2005, Cavanaugh became a Business Representative for Millwright Local 740 and later served as Business Manager.
-As Vice President, Cavanaugh remains a dedicated advocate for the rank and file and all workers’ rights.
-He is committed to making the right decisions that will benefit all members including contentious issues such as retirement and health care benefits.
+Michael remains a dedicated advocate for the rank and file and all workers’ rights.
+He is committed to making the right decisions that will benefit all members, including contentious issues such as retirement and health care benefits.